telefonicaid/fiware-health/fiware-region-sanity-tests/README.rst

 * The script ``commons/result_analyzer.py`` is invoked to create a summary report ``test_results.txt``.
-It will analyze the status of each region using the *key_test_cases* information configured in the ``settings.json`` file: one region is "working" if all test cases defined in this property have been PASSED.
+It will analyze the status of each region using the *key_test_cases* information configured in the ``settings.json`` file: a region is considered "OK" if all its test cases with names matching the regular expressions defined in this property have been PASSED.

 ..
 REFERENCES